JrSchild/Ghost/doc/final-report.md

 - A keyboard is always visible; the GO button is disabled when no letter has been entered.
 This is done by focusing a hidden Text Field.
 - The current word is shown in the middle of the screen, the letter entered by the user is colored red.
 - Show the score of each user by substringing the word GHOST with the score of the user.
-- When the game is over a winner is shown in an Alert View and the GameViewController is destroyed.
+- When the game is over, a winner is shown in an Alert View and the GameViewController is destroyed.

 Notable properties
 - DictionaryModel instantiates when view loads.